Diocese of Springfield–Cape Girardeau: Reports of sex abuse

-The Diocese of Springfield-Cape Girardeau announced in 2013 that it had received a credible accusation of sexual abuse of a minor against Reverend Walter C. Craig, who died in 1971.
-The alleged assault occurred during the 1960s.
+The Diocese of Springfield-Cape Girardeau announced in 2013 that it had received a credible accusation of sexual abuse of a minor from the 1960s against Walter C. Craig, who died in 1971.

 In April 2019, the diocese released a list of 19 clergy with credible accusations of sexual abuse of minor.
 Bishop Rice said that the diocese had spent over $300,000 settling sexual abuse claims since 1989.
-Financial records before 1989 had been lost due to a flood.